MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/shared-spatial-anchors-in-directx.md

 > [!NOTE]
 > This article relates to the legacy WinRT native APIs.
 For new native app projects, we recommend using the **[OpenXR API](../native/openxr-getting-started.md)**.

-A shared experience is one where multiple users, each with their own HoloLens, iOS or Android device, collectively view and interact with the same hologram which is positioned at a fixed point in space.
-This is accomplished through spatial anchor sharing.
+A shared experience is one where multiple users with their own HoloLens, iOS, or Android device, collectively view and interact with the same hologram.
+The hologram is positioned at a fixed point in space using spatial anchor sharing.

 ## Azure Spatial Anchors

 You can use <a href="https://docs.microsoft.com/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> to create durable cloud-backed spatial anchors, which your app can then locate across multiple HoloLens, iOS and Android devices.
 By sharing a common spatial anchor across multiple devices, each user can see content rendered relative to that anchor in the same physical location.
 This allows for real-time shared experiences.

-You can also use <a href="https://docs.microsoft.com/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> for asynchronous hologram persistence across HoloLens, iOS and Android devices.
-By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices are not present together at the same time.
+You can also use <a href="https://docs.microsoft.com/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> for asynchronous hologram persistence across HoloLens, iOS, and Android devices.
+By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices aren't present together at the same time.

 To get started building shared experiences in your HoloLens app, try out the 5-minute <a href="https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-hololens" target="_blank">Azure Spatial Anchors HoloLens quickstart</a>.